Second-order corrections to Starobinsky inflation: Inflation via cosmological perturbation theory

 It is worth noting that from the point of view of the slow-roll approximation both Eq. (\ref{eq:pert-q-sigma}) and Eq. (\ref{eq:pert-q-s}) are zero-order.
 By having written the expressions for the adiabatic and isocurvature perturbations, the next step is to invert the relations in order to obtain $\delta \Phi ^{I}=\delta \Phi ^{I}\left( Q\right) $.
 We obtain these relations by solving the linear system given by Eqs. (\ref {eq:pert-q-sigma}) and (\ref{eq:pert-q-s}).
 Thus, we find the expressions

 and

-Once the fields perturbations in terms of the adiabatic and isocurvature perturbations were obtained, we can write the action up to second order for the perturbations in terms of $Q_{\sigma }$ and $Q_{s}$ in the slow-roll leading order regime.
-The aim is to analyze the behavior of kinetic terms and their possible contribution to the emergence of ghost-type instabilities.
-By performing this task, we obtain the following expression
+Once the field perturbations in terms of the adiabatic and isocurvature perturbations were obtained, we can write the second order perturbed action for $Q_{\sigma }$ and $Q_{s}$.
+Such an action is fundamentally constituted by quadratic terms involving $Q_{\sigma }$ and $Q_{s}$ (e.g., $Q_{\sigma }^{2}$), cross terms involving a $Q_{\sigma }$ or $Q_{s}$ and a metric perturbation (e.g., $AQ_{\sigma }$), and quadratic terms for metric perturbations (e.g., $A^{2}$).
+On the other hand, we can express the cross term only in terms of the perturbations $Q_{\sigma }$ and $Q_{s}$ by making use of the constraints from the Einstein equations, Eqs. (\ref{eq:einstein-1}) and (\ref{eq:einstein-2}).
+By taking these considerations into account, we find the following structure for the part of the action that depends only on $ Q_{\sigma }$ and $Q_{s}$

-We notice there is no crossed kinetic term $\partial _{\kappa }Q_{\sigma }\partial ^{\kappa }Q_{s}$ and that the kinetic terms are canonical, equal and with reversed signs.
-This last characteristic irremediably indicates that the existence of ghost-type instabilities is something intrinsic to the model and that it is essential to take this into account when performing the perturbation quantization process.\footnote{ This conclusion is valid for the case of a positive $\beta _{0}$.}
+where the coefficient of the cross kinetic term $\partial _{\kappa }Q_{\sigma }\partial ^{\kappa }Q_{s}$ is zero, and the others can be found in Appendix \ref{Ap:coefficients}.
+It is interesting to analyze the behavior of kinetic terms and their possible contribution to the emergence of ghost-type instabilities.
+Note that the kinetic terms are canonical, equal and with reversed signs.
+This characteristic irremediably indicates that the existence of ghost-type instabilities is something intrinsic to the model and that it is essential to take this into account when performing the perturbation quantization process.\footnote{ This conclusion is valid for the case of a positive $\beta _{0}$.} Furthermore, the fact of the non-existence of the cross kinetic term is something expected and is directly related to our approach of making a consistent decomposition of the perturbations in the tangent and orthogonal directions to the trajectories of the background phase space.